oracle-devrel/chris-blogs/HowTo/PiCamera/PiCamera.md

 ## Setup a Rasbperry Pi

 1. Setup an SD card with your favorite OS.
 Here's how you can [install Oracle Linux](https://geraldonit.com/2019/03/18/how-to-install-oracle-linux-on-raspberry-pi/) but Raspberry Pi OS is super easy to install with the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Whichever OS you decided to use they will all work and there are reasons to use each one.
+But note that there are some differences between the OS choices and the version of your Raspberry Pi where some things work and some do not.
+I will do my best to note where this is the case but I do not have an all inclusive list.
+Below is a list that I have compiled to help clear up the choices.

+## Knowlege

+***Bullseye***: This is the latest Raspberry Pi OS.
+***Buster***:  This is the previous Raspberry Pi OS.

+By default the Pi is setup to use the legacy camera stack.
+This gets complicated real fast so I'll make it as easy as possible.

+  The Raspberry Pi kernel tree contains a number of Device Tree Overlays in the arch/arm/boot/dts/overlays folder.
+  Each overlay is stored in .dts file and gets compiled into a .dtbo file.
+  A .dtbo can be loaded from the config.txt file format:
+    ```
+    dtoverlay=overlay-name,overlay-arguments
+    ```
+  ``dtoverlay=vc4-fkms-v3d`` is for H.264.
+  ``dtoverlay=imx219`` is for Motion-MPEG.
+  Bullseye and Buster support H.264.
+  Bullseye and Buster support Motion-MPEG.
+  H.264 and Motion-MPEG are not supported at the same time.
+  Pi 3 and Pi 4 support H.264.
+  Pi Zero, Pi 3 and Pi 4 support and Motion-MPEG.

+  Please let me know if anything is wrong here so I can update it.

 ## Setup a Rasbperry Pi for Camera Streaming

 Now that you have an SD card with an OS let's set it up to start streaming some video to [Oracle Cloud](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/baremetalintro.htm?source=:so:bl:or:awr:odv:::RC_WWMK220120P00034:&SC=:so:bl:or:awr:odv:::RC_WWMK220120P00034:&pcode=WWMK220120P00034).
+These directions should work with Raspberry Pi OS and Oracle Linux using any Raspberry Pi.
 These are the video formats that are supported:

 ```
 v4l2-ctl --list-formats-ext
 ```

-We are going to use the two formats H.264 and Motion-JPEG.
-Both have their advantages, for now we will use H.264 but we we want to support both.
+There are two video codecs we are interested in; H.264 and Motion-JPEG.
+Both have their advantages.
+For example H.264 has less support, it is not supported on Pi Zero because it uses more processor resources, but it uses less network bandwidth.
+For this article we will use H.264.
 So let's get some streaming setup.

 1. The first thing I do when I boot up a Pi is rename one audio file.
 When the Pi first boots up you will get an annoying "to install a screen reader press control alt space" if you have audio hooked up: